Best travel eSIM for Iceland in 2026

 We weigh travel eSIM brands for Iceland on coverage, speed, reliability, which local carrier they ride, EEA roaming reach, and fair use terms.
 Ranking is never for sale.

-The strongest travel eSIM for Iceland is whichever brand rides Síminn, Sýn or Nova with the broadest verified coverage for your route, honest fair use terms, a working hotspot, and roaming that holds up if you carry the plan on to mainland Europe.
+HelloRoam is Simscanner's top-ranked travel eSIM for Iceland on our modelled comparison; Jetpac is the cheapest plan we tracked, from $1.00.
 Iceland is an island in the North Atlantic with no land borders, so coverage clings to Reykjavík, the larger towns, and the Ring Road, while the highlands and remote fjords drop out.
 Iceland sits in the EEA but not the EU, so an EEA SIM roams here surcharge-free, while non-EEA visitors usually save with a dedicated eSIM.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches across a sparsely populated island, how fast it runs, how steady it stays on remote roads, which Icelandic carrier carries it, how openly it states unlimited and fair use limits, how widely it roams across the EEA, and what reviewers report.
 Independent throughout, and never for sale.